buildingblocs/2018/index.md

 ## Pre-Event

 Here is where the event lives!
 Workshop materials and potentially competition and lucky draw criteria is all here, so don’t miss out!
 Accompanying will be some fun facts and quizzes!
-[More details &raquo;]({{ site.baseurl }}/pre-event)
+[More&nbsp;details&nbsp;&raquo;]({{ site.baseurl }}/pre-event)

 ## Event

 The home.
 Where the heart of the event is; The fringe games, competition and prizes ceremony happens here, at NUS School of Computing!
 This year's Buildingblocs is also held in conjuction with "Python APAC 2018", making it a rare opportunity not to be missed.
-[More details &raquo;]({{ site.baseurl }}/event)
+[More&nbsp;details&nbsp;&raquo;]({{ site.baseurl }}/event)

 ## Sponsored by